hookenz/gotailwind/README.md

 https://github.com/user-attachments/assets/f540a315-a70b-49f0-843a-f35e7520d5d5

-I created this tool to make it easier to use tailwind within golang projects such as with those using the go [templ](https://templ.guide/) template engine.
+I created this tool to make it easier to use tailwindcss within golang projects such as with those using the go [templ](https://templ.guide/) template engine.

 It basically downloads the tailwindcss cli standalone binary.
 Nodejs is not required.